Word Gems

 In the wake of this apparent chaos, people react differently: some become saints while others become swine; some virtuous, some vicious; some courageous, some cultish.
 One's response is part of the self-creating process, artistry of the highest sort; as, by design or default, we all "fashion something," we all make an "offering" of ourselves and "drop it into the confusion," the seemingly endless nightmare of mortal existence on planet Earth.

-But, if we lament that our present "offering" issues as base rather than precious metal, not to worry, we always get another alchemical chance to turn lead into gold, to refashion ourselves as fully human; indeed, (as I was once encouraged) as many chances as we need to get it right.
+But, if we lament that our present "offering" issues as base rather than precious metal, not to worry, we always get another alchemical chance to turn lead into gold, to refashion ourselves as fully human; indeed, as I was once encouraged, "as many chances as we need to get it right."

-If we fail to achieve the primary purpose for which we came here, then, we shall "hand in overdue homework" in remedial "classrooms" on the other side and in coming worlds.
 Therein, all will yet succeed - no student left behind; and, in this manner, we shall enjoy the "many chances as we need to get it right."

 apotheosis: an inexhaustible godlike capacity, with no discernible limit to human potential; an expansive horizon, as far as the eye can see, and beyond